 With its upright stance and squared-off shape, you can tell the Citroen Berlingo is derived from a van.
 But if you’re looking to fit all three kids in the car without making use of the front passenger seat, then this is the ideal vehicle for you.
 This MPV boasts the ability to fit three child seats in the rear (middle row on seven-seater versions), with each individual seat fitted with Isofix points.
 This is a great car for family days out too, as it features a large boot with multiple storage compartments.

-The Audi Q7 **ticks all the boxes when looking for a suitable family car without compromising on luxury.
+An Audi Q7 lease ticks all the boxes when looking for a suitable family car without compromising on luxury.
 This SUV has seven seats, with five Isofix points in every rear-seating position.
 The second row is wide enough to take three seats, but you might want to give the kids a little extra room by sitting one in the third row – and (hopefully) avoiding the in-car bickering as a result.

 This wouldn’t be a lowdown on the best car for a family without looking at the classic Ford people carrier.
 The Galaxy has been around for a while, but it continues because it is zero-hassle – a seven-seat MPV which allows you to load all three kids and their seats in the middle row with ease (and without breaking your back).
 The rear doors open wide, which will grant you access to the middle-row seats easily, and the seats even slide individually for extra legroom for growing children.